lauriegriffiths/reference/command_line_tools.md

 In the same way you can delete every file starting with the word `thumbnail`: `rm thumbnail*`.

+Sometimes you don't want to use expansion.
+If you write `\*` it will be treated as an asterisk with no expansion.

 ### mv
 `mv` is short for move.
 Use it to move a file to a different location, or rename a file.